usnistgov/800-63-3/sp800-63b/sec10_usability.md

 This section provides general usability considerations and possible implementations, but does not recommend specific solutions.
 The implementations mentioned are examples to encourage innovative technological approaches to address specific usability needs.
 Furthermore, usability considerations and their implementation are sensitive to many factors that prevent a one-size-fits-all solution.
 For example, a font size that works in the desktop computing environment may force text to scroll off of a small OTP device screen.
 Performing a usability evaluation on the selected authenticator is a critical component of implementation; it's important to conduct evaluations with representative users, realistic goals and tasks, and appropriate contexts of use.

 ##### ASSUMPTIONS
-In this section, the term "users" means "claimants" or "subscribers.
+In this section, the term "users" means "claimants" or "subscribers."

-"Guidelines and considerations are described from the users' perspective.
+Guidelines and considerations are described from the users' perspective.

 Accessibility is out of scope for this section, and can be addressed in an organization's implementation plans.